Ulnari/attribute-decorators/README.md

 # attribute-decorators
-A simple example how to use the decorator pattern on a player's health attribute
+A C# example how to use the decorator pattern on a player's health attribute